ZhenkaiShou/project/stand alone implementation/DQN/README.md

     - simulate the local environment with the sampled action
     - store data into replay buffer
     - sample training data from replay buffer
-    - compute the gradients of the local network based on the training data
+    - compute the gradients of the copied network based on the training data
     - apply the gradients to the global network
 ### Parallel
 - initialize the network variables